loveencounterflow/ltsort/README.md

 ```

 Each element in the list represents a number of steps that may be performed in
-parallel (i.e. tasks that are independent of each other).
-Here we have
+any order or in parallel (i.e. tasks that are independent of each other).
+Here
-created the graph with an (implicit) setting `loners: true`, which causes
+we have created the graph with an (implicit) setting `loners: true`, which
-lone tasks to be singled out as the first (possibly empty) list; had we
+causes lone tasks to be singled out as the first (possibly empty) list; had we
 created the graph with `loners: false` (or called `LTSORT.group graph,
 false`), the first groupp of tasks would have become `[ 'F', 'δ', 'α' ]`.

 Observe that the ordering of nodes within each group is not defined; it may or
 may not change when nodes and edges are added in a different order.